-2.8 Mobilization and Rationalization of Resources.
+2.8.
 All available resources must be brought to bear on national health development in an optimal manner.
-WHO resources may be used to help mobilize additional resources and rationalize their use in countries.
-This may include economic analysis, programme budgeting, financial planning, country resources utilization reviews as part of the managerial process for national health development, proposals for attracting external funds, and support to national systems for monitoring, auditing and evaluation in policy, programme and financial terms.
+WHO's resources may be used to help mobilize additional resources and rationalize their use in countries.
+This may include economic analysis, programme budgeting, financial planning, undertaking country resource utilization reviews as part of the managerial process for national health development, preparing proposals for attracting external funds, and supporting national systems for monitoring, auditing and evaluation in policy, programme and financial terms.
 WHO's financial resources may be used as "seed money" to stimulate action and thereby to attract other resources and catalyse further health development on a greater scale.